gabyreilly/ua-tftp/src/README.md

 I chose these classes to implement because the Read and Write functionality is core to Tftp functionality.
 I also thought the Factory and Interface design was going to be interesting.

+I also implemented tests for the TftpWriter, TftpReader, and the TftpMessageFactory parsing in src/greilly/tests.

 I did not implement the TftpInit class, which I think would include parsing RRQ and WRQ requests, checking for invalid or un-writeable or un-readable file paths, any security that the service would need, and then spinning up threads for TftpReader or TftpWriter as needed.